Fauziah Nakiboneka: Singing career

 Fauziah has worked on various songs both as a singer and songwriter.
 Some of the songs include Salary, Just A Woman and Together for Her.
 Most of Fauziah's songs are centered around advocacy for the girl child education and rights and women empowerment.

 In 2016, she was commissioned by Plan International to record a song about the girl child titled Together for Her produced by Nessim at Badi World.

 Charity works

 Fauziah has been supporting the Missionaries of the Poor Good Shepherd Home in Mengo Kisenyi and Father Raymond Kids Home in Kabowa for almost 10 years now.
 The backing has been through scholastic and financial donations.

 Fauziah also personally supports two children Kizito 19 (age) since 2014 and Diana 8 (age) since nursery school.

 Fauziah Nakiboneka Education Bursary

 Supported by London College Nansana, Fauziah donates school bursaries to 20 secondary student every year to exceptional students in the field of cocurricular activities.
 The partnership began after her debut screen night show in 2014.

 Personal life

-Fauzia was previously married to fellow The Ebonies actor Ronnie Kasobya whom she met while working on the stage play 'Daisy'.
+Fauzia was previously married to fellow The Ebonies actor Ronnie whom she met while working on the stage play 'Daisy'.
 The two welcomed a daughter together in 2003.